Impact of Absorption due to Zero-Field Splitting on Loss in Dielectrics: A Case Study in Sapphire: Results

 The delta function in Eq.~(\ref{eq:md}) is appropriate for a discrete transition; however, in reality a variety of mechanisms broaden the transition.
 At the basic level, energy-time uncertainty leads to homogeneous broadening due to the finite lifetime of states.
 For homogeneous broadening, the delta function in Eq.~(\ref{eq:md}) should be replaced with a Lorentzian $L_\gamma (\omega)$:

 where $\gamma^{-1}$ is the lifetime of the excited state.

 Inhomogeneous broadening can also be present, where each defect feels a different local environment due to random fields (strain, electromagnetic, etc.).
 Inhomogeneous broadening is typically modelled by replacing the delta function with a Gaussian function.
 When both homogeneous and inhomogeneous broadening are present, a Voigt function (a convolution of the Lorentzian and Gaussian) can be used.
+However, the tails of the Gaussian function fall off more rapidly than the Lorentzian.
+As the strain dependence of ZFS is typically small~\cite{*[{See the Supplemental Information of }][{}] whiteley_spinphonon_2019}, the Lorentzian will dominate when far off resonance.
 For the present case, we will consider only homogeneous broadening as the dominant broadening mechanism.

-As a case study for the calculation of the loss tangent, we consider a transition between magnetic spin sublevels of a Cr impurity in sapphire.
+The above equations provide the necessary context to the textbook information on magnetic dipole transitions (given in the Supplemental Material~\cite{sm}) to apply them to study bulk loss.
+As a case study for the calculation of the bulk loss tangent, we consider a transition between magnetic spin sublevels of a Cr impurity in sapphire.
 In the dominant $3+$ oxidation state, Cr has a ground-state spin $S$ of 3/2.
 We take the ZFS parameter $D$ and the electron $g$-factor $g_e$ from experiment~\cite{farr_ultrasensitive_2013,tobar_proposal_2003}. $D$ for Cr is negative, indicating that the $m_s = \pm 3/2$ states are lower in energy than the $m_s = \pm 1/2$ states, and the separation between the two pairs $\Omega_{IF}/(2\pi)$ is 11.45~GHz.
 Values for the frequency $\Omega_{IF}/(2\pi)$ and for $g_e$ are listed in Table~\ref{tab:TMparameters}.
 Spin-lattice coupling reduces the lifetime $\gamma^{-1}$ of these states to a value of 37~ns ($\gamma = 27$~MHz)~\cite{farr_ultrasensitive_2013,tobar_proposal_2003}.